I know (1) that you think (2) it’s funny, and you know (3) that I know (4) that, too.

 But what is the QWERTY effect, actually?
 According to Kyle Jasmin and Daniel Casasanto (Jasmin & Casasanto 2012), the written form of words can influence their meaning, more particularly, their emotional valence.
 The idea, in a nutshell, is this: Words that contain more characters from the right-hand side of the QWERTY keyboard tend to “acquire more positive valences” (Jasmin & Casasanto 2012).
 Casasanto and his colleagues tested this hypothesis with a variety of corpus analyses and valence rating tasks.

 Whenever I tell fellow linguists who haven’t heard of the QWERTY effect yet about these studies, their reactions are quite predictable, ranging from “WHAT?!?” to “asdf“.
 But unlike other commentors, I don’t want to reject the idea that a QWERTY effect exists out of hand.
 Indeed, there is abundant evidence that “right” is commonly associated with “good”.
 In his earlier papers, Casasanto provides quite convincing experimental evidence for the bodily basis of the cross-linguistically well-attested metaphors RIGHT IS GOOD and LEFT IS BAD (e.g. Casasanto 2009).
 In addition, it is fairly obvious that at the end of the 20th century, computer keyboards started to play an increasingly important role in our lives.
+More and more people have full size keyboards somewhere in their home.
 Also, it seems legitimate to assume that in a highly literate society, written representations of words form an important part of our linguistic knowledge.
 Given these factors, the QWERTY effect is not such an outrageous idea.
 However, measuring it by determining the “Right-Side Advantage” of words in corpora is highly problematic since a variety of potential confounding factors are not taken into account.

 Finding the Right Name(s)